I Love You, Mum – Film

 Just as with live performances of the play, the filmed version really lands with those who watch it, with students responding to its messages of love and loss as a result of drug use, and commenting on how real and emotional it feels.
 Teachers also respond to it favourably, with one saying: “Loved it, very engaged and moving.”

-Dan loved drama, and his school drama teacher, Izzy Forrester, became one of the first Trustees of the DSM Foundation.
-It was her idea, in those early months after Dan died, that we consider using drama as a means of communicating our important messages to young people.
-Mark Wheeller was the number one choice for her.
-She had taught his plays for many years – Dan had studied ‘Legal Weapon’ himself at school – and she had witnessed the power of his writing on young people.
-She checked with Dan’s parents, sent Mark an email, and the result is this moving piece of theatre, that captures so beautifully the joyful life and tragic death of Dan, and captivates audiences of all ages.
+Dan loved drama, and shortly after he died his school drama teacher Izzy Forrester suggested to Dan’s parents that a dramatization of Dan’s story could be used as a means of communicating important messages to young people.
+She proposed the playwright Mark Wheeller, as she had taught his plays for many years and witnessed the power of his writing on young people; Dan himself had studied ‘Legal Weapon’ at school.
+An email kicked off the process, and the result is ‘I Love You, Mum – I Promise I Won’t Die’, this moving piece of theatre that beautifully captures the joyful life and tragic death of Dan, and captivates audiences of all ages.